John Forester (cyclist)

-John Forester (7 October 1929 – 14 April 2020) was an English-American industrial engineer, specializing in bicycle transportation engineering.
-As cycling activist, he was known as "the father of vehicular cycling", for creating the Effective Cycling program of bicycle training along with its associated book of the same title, and for coining the phrase "the vehicular cycling principle" – "Cyclists fare best when they act and are treated as drivers of vehicles".
-His published works also included Bicycle Transportation: A Handbook for Cycling Transportation Engineers.
+John Forester (7 October 1929 – 14 April 2020) was an English-American licensed industrial engineer, cycling advocate and activist who described himself as a bicycle transportation engineer.
+As a cycling activist, he promoted "the vehicular cycling principle" in which "Cyclists fare best when they act and are treated as drivers of vehicles" and is known as "the father of vehicular cycling".
+He promoted his views through the Effective Cycling training program and multiple books.

-Posthumously his works have come under criticism for posturing personal preference as fact, for strongly influencing American traffic engineering in the 1980s against building dedicated cycling infrastructure, and for ignoring peer-reviewed research around cyclist fatality rates on roadways when comparing dedicated cycling infrastructure against vehicular cycling.
+His works have come under criticism for posturing personal preference as fact, for strongly influencing American traffic engineering in the 1980s against building dedicated cycling infrastructure, and for ignoring peer-reviewed research around cyclist fatality rates on roadways when comparing dedicated cycling infrastructure against vehicular cycling.

 Early life

 Born in East Dulwich, London, England, Forester was the elder son of the writer and novelist C. S. Forester and his wife Kathleen.
 He moved with his family to Berkeley, California, in March 1940 and attended public schools there until after his parents' divorce, when he finished high school at a preparatory school on the East Coast.
-He later attended the University of California at Berkeley, starting as a physics major, but graduating with a bachelor's degree in English in August, 1951.
+He later attended the University of California at Berkeley, starting as a physics major, but graduating with a bachelor's degree in English in August 1951.
 Following a brief stint in the U.S. Navy in the early 1950s during the Korean War, Forester eventually settled in California to become, as he described it, "an industrial engineer, a senior research engineer, a professor, and, of all things, an expert in the science of bicycling".

 In April 1966, Forester's father died.
 The unexpectedly large estate, its contents, and its disposition proved to Forester that his father, whom he had loved and admired, had consistently lied to him for years, and strongly suggested evidence of another secret life.
 That discovery was a traumatic experience, and led to his two-volume biography of his father, Novelist and Story Teller: The Life of C. S. Forester.

 Road cycling advocacy

 A 1978 cartoon poking fun at vehicular cycling activists.
 The helmeted cyclist almost certainly represents Forester.

-Forester became a notable cycling activist in 1971, after being ticketed in Palo Alto, California, for riding his bicycle on the street instead of the sidewalk, which recent legislation had mandated bicyclists use.
-He contested the ticket and the city ordinance was overturned.
-His first published article—the first of his many publications on alternatives to bikeways over the following four decades—appeared in the February 1973 issue of Bike World, a regional Northern California bimonthly magazine.
+Forester became a notable cycling activist in 1971, after being ticketed several times in Palo Alto, California, for riding his bicycle on the street instead of the sidewalk, which recent legislation had mandated bicyclists use.
+He contested the ticket, but the fines were upheld.
+However, the city ordinance was eventually overturned.
+His first published article was in the February 1973 issue of Bike World, a regional Northern California bimonthly magazine.